bytestore/g10-ir-linux/README.md

 ## (Google G10, Homatics B21, etc.)
 Based on [Genius1237/g10-ir](https://github.com/Genius1237/g10-ir)

-You need to pair remote with you linux (press BACK + HOME on the remote) and pair remote via bluetoothctl
+You need to pair remote with you linux (press BACK + HOME on the remote) and pair remote via bluetoothctl.
+Replace MAC to your remote MAC
 ```
 bluetoothctl
 scan on